Trump hush money trial judge partially lifts gag order ahead of debate with Biden

 Trump’s lawyers had requested that Merchan nix the gag order entirely, arguing it violates his First Amendment rights and isn’t needed after Trump was convicted last month of 34 felony counts of falsifying business records to cover up a hush money payment to Daniels.

-“There is ample evidence to justify continued concern for the jurors,” Merchan wrote in the decision, but adding that he couldn’t keep the section of the gag order prevent Trump from talking generally about them in place because the jurors were discharged at the end of the trial.
+“There is ample evidence to justify continued concern for the jurors,” Merchan wrote in the decision, but added that he couldn’t keep in place the section of the gag order that prevented Trump from talking generally about them because the jurors were discharged at the end of the trial.

 A separate order that prevents Trump from publicly disclosing their identities remains in place.

 The decision comes as Trump and President Biden gear up for the first presidential debate on Thursday.
-Trump used the trial as a campaign platform, using the case as an opportunity to slam Biden and Democrat-run cities.
+Trump used the trial as a campaign platform, taking the opportunity to slam Biden and Democrat-run cities.

+Trump, on Truth Social Tuesday, did not directly address the ruling but said, “Never forget — our enemies want to take away my freedom because I will never let them take away your freedom!
+They want to silence me because I will never let them silence you.
+In the end, they’re not after me, they’re after you — and I’m just standing in their way!”

 “My response to everyone asking me about the Trump gag order being modified is: Certainly we have nothing but respect for Judge Merchan,” Daniels – whose alleged tryst with Trump is at the center of the case — wrote on X. “His decision to impose restrictions on Mr. Trump, as it related to reckless and unrelenting character attacks on court personnel, trial witnesses, and potentially jurors was extraordinary but clearly justified given the defendant’s uncontrollable daily rants.”